The Ezone 98 and Vcore 95 are two of Yonex’s top selling tennis rackets over the last couple of years.

 If you are a beginner, I would not recommend that you buy either of these two rackets as both are very heavy with relatively small sweet spots so you will struggle to hit consistently well using these tennis rackets.

-If you are an intermediate tennis player then I would recommend the Ezone 98 over the Vcore 95 as it gives you more power and has a bigger sweet spot.
+If you are an intermediate player then I would recommend the Ezone 98 over the Vcore 95 as it gives you more power and has a bigger sweet spot.

-If you are an advanced tennis player who likes to hit with a single-handed backhand then the Vcore 95 may be a good option for you as it offers tons of control and is a lovely tennis racket to hit a one-handed backhand with.
+If you are an advanced player who likes to hit with a single-handed backhand then the Vcore 95 may be a good option for you as it offers tons of control and is a lovely racket to hit a one-handed backhand with.

 Where can you buy these tennis rackets?